hybridgroup/kidsruby-class-1/one/01_slide.md

 smallproblem = ask "Name of small problem"

 puts "I just had a fun time over " + holiday + "."
-puts "My " + familymember " and I were together." puts "I also got to " + activity +"."
+puts "My " + familymember + "and I were together." puts "I also got to " + activity +"."
 puts "I had " + smallproblem + " but it was OK."
 puts "Pretty much I had a good " + holiday + "with my family."